 Iquitos Rainy Season

 As Iquitos is a rainforest city, the rain can get pretty intense over certain months, but it’s usually restricted to only part of the day.
 Most of the day is usually warm and sunny.
 The wetter season in Iquitos is between October/November – May/June (receiving around 300 mm of rain each month) and the wettest of these months is usually April with a 50% chance of rain in the afternoon.
-This means the drier season in Iquitos is from September/October – April/May.
-The driest month is usually September when you can expect a 30% chance of rain.
+This means the drier season in Iquitos is from April/May – September/October.
+The driest period is usually around August or September when you can expect a 30% chance of rain.

 The locals refer to two types of rain: one only lasts for a short time and is intense and heavy, and the other is soft and lasts for a lot longer.
 If you’re walking around the city, you will see the locals simply go under storefront balconies to find shelter during the rain then resume what they were doing when the rain stops.
 This is a nice time to socialize with Iquitos residents and to see who is out and about.